shakes76/PatternFlow/recognition/s4571730/README.md

 ## Purpose
-The aim of this project is to create and assess the performance of a binary classifier of the OAI AKOA Knee dataset, using the Perceiver model as described by Andrew Jaegle et. al.
+The aim of this project is to create and assess the performance of a binary classifier of the OAI AKOA Knee dataset, using the Perceiver model as described by Andrew Jaegle et al.

 The Perceiver paper can be downloaded [here](https://arxiv.org/abs/2103.03206).

 This dataset contains 18680 preprocessed X-Ray images of left and right knees of 101 patients.
-The created model is supposed to distinguish between left and right laterity of the knee X-ray images.
+The created model is supposed to distinguish between left and right laterality of the knee X-ray images.
 7760 images are labelled as Left, 10920 as Right.

 ## Instructions
 - Download the source code and grab the dataset from the cloudstore link
 - Extract and place the dataset in the same directory as the source code
+- Modify the hyperparameters in `driver.py` if needed.
 - Run `driver.py`

 ## Dependencies
 - Tensorflow (2.6 used in the experimentation)
-- Tensorflow Addons
+- Tensorflow Add-ons
 - Keras (included in tensorflow package)
-- Numpy (for processing the dataset)
+- NumPy (for processing the dataset)

 ## Implementation
 The implementation is divided into 5 main components: